 - Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
 For more information, see Managing and Sharing ReSharper Settings.

 Reformatting existing code

-You can reformat code in the current selection right from the Alt+Enter action list.
+You can reformat code in the current selection with the corresponding context action.

 To reformat code in the current selection

-- In the Code Cleanup dialog that opens, select the Default: Reformat Code profile.
+- In the Code Cleanup dialog box that opens, select the Default: Reformat Code in the Available Profiles area.

 - Click Run.
 ReSharper will reformat code in the selected scope according to your formatting preferences.